Last Updated: May 26, 2026

 9.5 Security Limitations

 While we implement industry-standard security measures, no method of electronic transmission or storage is completely secure.
-We cannot guarantee absolute security of your data.
+We cannot guarantee absolute security of your data or uninterrupted availability of the App or related services.

 9.6 Data Breach Notification (Art.
 33-34 GDPR)